jibsen/wideint/README.md

 ~~~

 While doing [Advent of Code](https://adventofcode.com/) to pick up some
-C++20, I came across a problem where I wanted to do a computation of values
+C++20, I came across a problem where I wanted to do a computation on values
 larger than what fits in an `unsigned long long`.
 The C++ standard library
 does not include a big integer type yet, so I would either have to use one
 of the stable, well-tested, highly efficient libraries available, or write